uvde/cleveretec/README.md

 ### Pattern that used in project
 - Builder
-is the best decision for difficult entity.
+is the best decision for a difficult entity.
 ```java
 public class Check {